magneticio/vamp.io/content/documentation/getting-started/merge-delete.md

 Vamp helps you transition between states and avoid "hard" switches, so deleting parts of a deployment is somewhat different than you might expect.
 In essence, a delete is just another update of the deployment: you specify what you want to remove using a blueprint and send it to the deployment's URI using the `DELETE`HTTP verb: yes, it is HTTP Delete with a body, not just a URI and some id.

 This means you can specifically target parts of your deployment to be removed instead of deleting the whole thing.
-For this tutorial we are going to delete the over-engineered "old" part of our deployment by grabbing the "old" blueprint, cleaning it up a bit (see below) and sending it in the body of the `DELETE` to the deployment resource, e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`
+For this tutorial we are going to delete the "over-engineered" old part of our deployment by grabbing the "old" blueprint, cleaning it up a bit (see below) and sending it in the body of the `DELETE` to the deployment resource, e.g. `/api/v1/deployments/125fd95c-a756-4635-8e1a-361085037870`

 <pre class="prettyprint lang-yaml">
 name: sava_fe_be_1_2